Mullion vs muntin: They’re both common window elements. They’ve been used for centuries. And they’re often confused for one another.

 - Gothic Grid

-Mullions and muntins have remained a key component to creating functional and aesthetically pleasing windows.
+Muntins and mullions have remained a key component in creating functional and aesthetically pleasing windows.

 Upgrade Your Window Project With Muntins

-At New Angle Beveling, we manufacture window muntins in a range of styles and materials.
+At New Angle Beveling, we manufacture window muntins in several styles and materials.
 Learn more about our selection: